 AskMe gets a shout out on the New Yorker's Page-turner blog.

 Hello everyone, I am looking for a specific comment on AskMe about brewing cold tea. [more inside]

 I've noticed an increase in AskMe comments about housing, property, landlords, housemates etc in recent weeks and months.
 These are currently being posted in all sorts of different categories - Work and Money, Grab Bag, Human Relations and so on - making it difficult to find them in one place.
 Should we add a Housing category to Ask? [more inside]

-, wherein a company mentioned in an AskMe purportedly registers an account and responds?
+What's the rule for comments like this, wherein a company mentioned in an AskMe purportedly registers an account and responds?

+Can anyone help me find the post I'm thinking of?
+I'm almost certain this was in AskMe sometime within the last 2-3 months.
+I thought I favorited it but it's not turning up when I search favorites.
 The question was something about how to organize this mess of files from years of various different computers, partial backups, etc. with a focus on avoiding redundancy.
 There were several good answers describing various programs to use, I think Evernote got trotted out too as it always does.
 Maybe WinDirStat too except when I use it as a search term I'm not finding what I want.
 Am I crazy?
 Did I imagine this thread?

-, from a person who is seeking advice related to their impending death.
+I'd like to hear more from the mods behind the rationale for deleting this question, from a person who is seeking advice related to their impending death.
 I'd also be interested in hearing feedback from the community at large about whether it's an appropriate question for askme.